divio/divio-cloud-docs/how-to/debug-request-help.rst

 A good report might look something like this:

-    We are having problems with a form in our DynaCorp Global project https://control.divio.com/control/3097/edit/50704/.
+    We are having problems with a form in our DynaCorp Global application https://control.divio.com/control/3097/edit/50704/.
 To see this:

     * log in at https://example.com/clientarea with the username "diviosupport" and password "T3mpP4sswd" that we have